aimms/documentation/dataexchange/api.rst

 	:param fileSystem: string parameter holding the name of the file systems.
 	:param path: string parameter holding the name of the file or directory within the file system to be deleted.

+.. js:function:: dex::dls::SetAccessPolicy

+	Define up to 5 stored access policies that can be used to create container SAS query strings that can modified on the fly by adapting the stored access policy.
+	Every call to `dex::dls::SetAccessPolicy` will override the previous values of all stored access policies.

+	:param fileSystem: the Azure Blob Storage container for which to create stored access policies
+	:param Ids: set containing the names of all stored access policies to be defined
+	:param Start_: 1-dimensional string parameter holding the start dates of all stored access policies
+	:param Expiry: 1-dimensional string parameter holding the expiry dates of all stored access policies
+	:param Permission: 1-dimensional string parameter holding the permissions of all stored access policies

+.. js:function:: dex::dls::GetAccessPolicy

+	Get the list of stored access policies defined for a specific Azure Blob Storage container.

+	:param fileSystem: the Azure Blob Storage container for which to retrieve the stored access policies
+	:param Ids: set containing the names of all stored access policies to be retrieved
+	:param Start_: 1-dimensional string parameter holding the start dates of all stored access policies
+	:param Expiry: 1-dimensional string parameter holding the expiry dates of all stored access policies
+	:param Permission: 1-dimensional string parameter holding the permissions of all stored access policies

 Data Lake Storage file transfer
 -------------------------------